 This syndrome may occur with or without lupus nephritis in up to one third of patients with SLE.
 The syndrome occurs in the absence of any other autoimmune process in 30 to 50% of affected patients.
-In antiphospholipid antibody syndrome Antiphospholipid Antibody Syndrome (APS) Antiphospholipid antibody syndrome is an autoimmune disorder in which patients have autoantibodies to phospholipid-bound proteins.
-Venous or arterial thrombi may occur.
-The pathophysiology is... read more , circulating lupus anticoagulant causes microthrombi, endothelial damage, and cortical ischemic atrophy.
+In antiphospholipid antibody syndrome Antiphospholipid Syndrome (APS) Antiphospholipid syndrome is an autoimmune disorder characterized by venous and arterial thrombosis or pregnancy complications (eg, recurrent miscarriage) and persistent autoantibodies to phospholipid-bound... read more , circulating lupus anticoagulant causes microthrombi, endothelial damage, and cortical ischemic atrophy.
 Antiphospholipid syndrome nephropathy increases a patient’s risk of hypertension and renal insufficiency or failure compared with lupus nephritis alone.

 Diagnosis is suspected in all patients with SLE, particularly in patients who have proteinuria, microscopic hematuria, red blood cell (RBC) casts, or hypertension Hypertension Hypertension is sustained elevation of resting systolic blood pressure (≥ 130 mm Hg), diastolic blood pressure (≥ 80 mm Hg), or both.
 Hypertension with no known cause (primary; formerly, essential... read more .
 Diagnosis is also suspected in patients with unexplained hypertension, elevated serum creatinine levels, or abnormalities on urinalysis who have clinical features suggesting SLE.

-If either is abnormal, renal biopsy is usually done to confirm the diagnosis and classify the disorder histologically.
+If the aforementioned studies are abnormal, renal biopsy is usually done to confirm the diagnosis and classify the disorder histologically.
 Histologic classification helps determine prognosis and direct treatment.

 Some of the histologic subtypes are similar to other glomerulopathies; eg, membranous lupus nephritis is histologically similar to idiopathic membranous nephropathy Membranous Nephropathy Membranous nephropathy is deposition of immune complexes on the glomerular basement membrane (GBM) with GBM thickening.
-Cause is usually unknown, although secondary causes include drugs, infections... read more and diffuse proliferative lupus nephritis is histologically similar to type I membranoproliferative glomerulonephritis Membranoproliferative glomerulonephritis type I Membranoproliferative glomerulonephritis is a heterogeneous group of disorders that share mixed nephritic and nephrotic features and microscopic findings.
-They mostly affect children.
-Cause... read more .
+Cause is usually unknown, although secondary causes include medications... read more and diffuse proliferative lupus nephritis is histologically similar to type I membranoproliferative glomerulonephritis Immunoglobulin/immune complex–mediated MPGN Membranoproliferative glomerulonephritis (MPGN) is characterized by a pattern of glomerular injury on light microscopy, including hypercellularity and thickening of the glomerular basement membrane... read more .
 Overlap between these categories is substantial, and patients may progress from one class to another.

 Renal function and SLE activity should be monitored regularly.
-A rising serum creatinine level reflects deteriorating renal function, while a falling serum complement level or a rising anti-DNA antibody titer suggests increased disease activity.
+A rising serum creatinine level reflects deteriorating renal function, while falling serum C3 and C4 levels or a rising anti-dsDNA antibody titer suggests increased disease activity.

 Angiotensin inhibition for hypertension or proteinuria

 Angiotensin inhibition with an angiotensin-converting enzyme (ACE) inhibitor or angiotensin II receptor blocker (ARB) is indicated for patients with even mild hypertension Hypertension Hypertension is sustained elevation of resting systolic blood pressure (≥ 130 mm Hg), diastolic blood pressure (≥ 80 mm Hg), or both.
 Hypertension with no known cause (primary; formerly, essential... read more (eg, blood pressure [BP] > 130/80 mm Hg) or proteinuria.
-Also, dyslipidemia Dyslipidemia Dyslipidemia is elevation of plasma cholesterol, triglycerides (TGs), or both, or a low high-density lipoprotein cholesterol level that contributes to the development of atherosclerosis.
-Causes... read more and risk factors for atherosclerosis Atherosclerosis Atherosclerosis is characterized by patchy intimal plaques (atheromas) that encroach on the lumen of medium-sized and large arteries; the plaques contain lipids, inflammatory cells, smooth muscle... read more should be treated aggressively.
+Also, dyslipidemia Dyslipidemia Dyslipidemia is elevation of plasma cholesterol, triglycerides (TGs), or both, or a low high-density lipoprotein cholesterol (HDL-C) level that contributes to the development of atherosclerosis... read more and risk factors for atherosclerosis Atherosclerosis Atherosclerosis is characterized by patchy intimal plaques (atheromas) that encroach on the lumen of medium-sized and large arteries.
+The plaques contain lipids, inflammatory cells, smooth muscle... read more should be treated aggressively.